camarodude89/pyfi-tracker/README.md

 gathering this information is what can be inferred from it.
 Such as how long devices are connected to the network, visualizing their behavior (how often they connected/disconnected from the network), and more importantly, inferring when people leave/arrive at home.
 Determining when someone has gotten home can be done fairly easily depending on which device is being monitored.
-Smartphones seems to be the best indicators of bodily presence at home.
+Smartphones seem to be the best indicators of bodily presence at home.
 Life360 is an option for more accurate, all encompassing indicators of when someone has left/arrived at home, but not everyone wants to or is willing to share their GPS data at all times.
 So this could be used as an alternative method.